 Either "safe" or "secure":

-A completed config file, with no primary authenticator, should look something like:
+A completed config file, using Active Directory as the primary authenticator, should look something like:

 net start DuoAuthProxy